jeff4/a7/src/pages/posts/60-pas-chap8.md

 1. In the introduction to that work (written in 1857, a decade before *Capital*), Marx described the dialectics of abstract and concrete ideas as 'the method of political economy', in this way synthesising German idealism and British political economy.
 1. Questioning the given categories of everyday language, as Hegel himself proposed in *The Phenomenology of Spirit*, Marx stressed that a familiar expression such as 'labour' is the result of the long combination of different abstractions rather than a simple and originary notion from which reflection should start.
 1. According to Marx, the 'scientifically correct method' starts from decomposing an idea (*Vorstellung*) into simpler concepts (*Begriff*) and then moving again from these simple concepts to recompose the whole 'as a rich totality of many determinations and relations'.
-1. Hayek's description of the scientific method as the making and unmaking of the abstractions (classes, patterns, etc.)
+1. Hayek's description of the scientific method as the making and unmaking of the abstractions (classes, patterns, etc.) through which reality is perceived appears not dissimilar from that of Marx, though their political extrapolations obviously diverge.

+### JH Break 7.7

-1. through which reality is perceived appears not dissimilar from that of Marx, though their political extrapolations obviously diverge.
-The creation of new ideas is, for Hayek, a subjective affair, an exercise of individual freedom, while, for Marx, it is influenced by the social relations of production and is often organic to the logic of capital.
+1. The creation of new ideas is, for Hayek, a subjective affair, an exercise of individual freedom, while, for Marx, it is influenced by the social relations of production and is often organic to the logic of capital.
 1. Marx took the example of labour, which appears to be an old, familiar, and simple category, which modern capitalism has transformed into an abstraction.
 1. According to Marx, in fact, industrial capitalism emerged via the imposition of 'abstract labour' -- that is, labour indifferent to the specificity of 'concrete labour', labour that is transformed into commodity, into a general equivalent of labour that any worker can perform.
 1. Unlike preindustrial concrete labour, abstract labour is measured in abstract time units, and workers are paid proportionally to such units.